Tomas-Lawton/Street_View/README.md

 http://localhost:8081/user
 ```

-The default route will rereoute to user.
+The default route will route to the user view.
 You will manually need to change url to enter moderator mode.

 # Deployment